piotrplenik/clean-code-php/README.md

 **Not bad:**

-You can solve the problem by making objects immutable, but this is not the best solution.
+You can solve the problem by making objects immutable.
+But this is not the best solution, because the square specifies the invariants of the rectangle.

 ```php
 class Rectangle